**Alt text:** A portable external hard drive connected to a laptop keyboard, illuminated by blue and purple lighting.

 Embracing the ‘Couch Potato’ Experience

-Couch surfing is not about learning to make the perfect coffee or virtuoso a foreign language over breakfast.
+Couch surfing is not about learning to make the perfect coffee or mastering a foreign language over breakfast.
 It’s about embracing the chaos and simplicity of life.
-It’s about finding comfort in discomfort and learning to value the moments that might not make it into the highlight reel of your Instagram account.
+It’s about finding comfort in discomfort and learning to appreciate the moments that might not make it into the highlight reel of your Instagram account.
 Sometimes, the best experiences come from the least glamorous situations.
 It’s about making the most of what’s available to you, even if that means spending a few days on a squeaky futon with a stranger’s cat lounging at your feet.

 The ‘Permanent Vacation’: A New Kind of Freedom